-6.2 Closeout
+6.3 Closeout

 Upon completion of all exhaustion of Recovery Grant funds, the Program applications shall be closed.
-The closeout of a grant is a process in which PRSTRT and PRDOH determines that all applicable administrative and Program requirements of the applicable Grant Agreement between PRSTRT and the awarded applicant have been completed.
-PRSTRT determines that all of the funds are expended and the activities are completed, or if the awarded applicant requests initiation of the closeout process, PRSTRT will proceed with the grant closeout procedures.
-In general, a grant is ready for closeout when the following conditions are met:
+The closeout of a grant is a process in which the Subrecipient and PRDOH determine that all applicable administrative and Program requirements of the applicable Grant Agreement between the Subrecipient and the awarded applicant have been completed.
+If the Subrecipient determines that all of the funds are expended and the activities are completed, or if the awarded applicant requests initiation of the closeout process, the Subrecipient will proceed with the grant closeout procedure.
+The Subrecipient will perform a complete review of the application file to ensure all necessary documentation is ready and to ensure that the case is ready for closeout.